ramuta/gae-py3-boilerplate/README.md

 Datastore Viewer will run on [http://127.0.0.1:8082/](http://127.0.0.1:8082/).
 Enter `test` as the project name and you'll see the data in your Datastore.

+## init

+You'll need to initialize the web app in order to make yourself the admin.
+You can do this by going to the `/init` URL in this web app.

+### SendGrid

+At initialization you'll be required to enter a SendGrid API key.
+On localhost you can enter a fake API key (just a random string) because you'll be able to read emails in the Terminal.
+But on production use the real API key.
+For this you'll need to first create yourself a SendGrid account (their free tier would do).

 ## Background tasks

 Background tasks are done using Cloud Tasks.
 There's one example (sending emails) of how to do it in this project